ServicePilot AI

 ML Pages

-This makes it possible to identify unusual or emerging patterns in metrics, anticipate risks and better understand the dynamics of monitored resources.
+This helps identify unusual or emerging patterns in metrics, anticipate risks and better understand the dynamics of monitored resources.

 The built-in ML widgets perform several types of analysis: